matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Calling an L2 contract from L1

-Now, let's call the `increment` method from layer 1.
+Now, let's call the `increment` method from Layer 1.

-1. Create the `scripts/increment-counter.ts` file.
-There the script to interact with the contract via L1 will be put.
+1. Get the ABI array of the compiled Governance contract, which is located in `/governance/artifacts/contracts/Governance.sol/Governance.json`, and save it in a new file as `/counter/scripts/governance.json`.
-2. To interact with the governance contract, its ABI is needed.
-For your convenience, you can copy it from [here](https://github.com/matter-labs/cross-chain-tutorial/blob/main/project/scripts/governance.json).
-Create the `scripts/governance.json` file and paste the ABI there.
-3. Paste the following template for the script:
+2. Create the `counter/scripts/increment-counter.ts` file and paste the following template for the script:

 ```ts
 // Imports and constants will be put here